codeflysafe/datastructure/readme_en.md

 I will fix those articles irregularly until they are acceptable .

 ## Leetcode related
-Some sections may be contact with `leetcode` problems, the implements of them are replaced in [here](https://github.com/hsjfans/leetcode)
+Some sections may be contact with `leetcode` problems, the implements can be found in [here](https://github.com/hsjfans/leetcode)